nleiva/ansible-links/README.md

 - [8 ways to speed up your Ansible playbooks](https://www.redhat.com/sysadmin/faster-ansible-playbook-execution): Integrate appropriate optimization techniques into your Ansible playbooks.
 - [5 ways to make your Ansible modules work faster](https://www.redhat.com/sysadmin/faster-ansible-modules): When it comes to complex and lengthy workflows, you need to consider how to optimize the way you use modules so you can speed up your playbooks.
 - [Metrics endpoint](https://docs.ansible.com/automation-controller/latest/html/administration/metrics.html#metrics): Available in the API: `/api/v2/metrics/`.
 It surfaces instantaneous metrics about the controller, which can be consumed by system monitoring software like the open source project Prometheus.
+- [Ansible SDK for Python](https://github.com/ansible/ansible-sdk): The Ansible SDK provides a lightweight Python library for dispatching and live-monitoring Ansible tasks, roles, and playbooks from the product or project.

 ### Testing
 - [Developing and Testing Ansible Roles with Molecule and Podman - Part 1](https://www.ansible.com/blog/developing-and-testing-ansible-roles-with-molecule-and-podman-part-1)